 Master Gardeners Spring Plant Sale

-There are orange, black and red cherry tomatoes, including the favorites Sungold and Sweet Million.
-There are tomatoes for canning, sauces and drying, early slicer and later heirlooms.
-Look for picking and slicing cucumbers, summer and winter squashes, rhubarb, pumpkins, cauliflower, kales, cabbages and broccoli, tomatillos and three kinds of basil.
+There are cherry tomatoes of all colors, including the favorites, Sun Gold and Sweet Million.
+There are tomatoes for canning, sauces and drying, and for eating right out of hand.
+Look for picking and slicing cucumbers, summer and winter squashes and pumpkins, cauliflower, kales, cabbages and broccoli, tomatillos and three kinds of basil.
 Because these plants succeed in Master Gardener’s gardens, they’re very likely to succeed in yours.
 Master Gardeners will be at the sale to provide care and growing advice.

-And there are over 600 perennial plants this year, some natives, with plants suited to many types of garden environments, including groundcovers, flowers, ornamental grasses, small shrubs, and wonderfully unique accent plants for a special spot.
-If you’re an iris or lily lover, you’re in luck – there are dozens.
-Other dependable favorite flowers include geraniums, alstroemeria, aster, yarrow, veronica, miscanthus, muscari, epimedium and lavender.
+There are over 600 perennial plants this year, including natives, with plants suited to many types of garden environments: groundcovers, flowers, ornamental grasses, small shrubs, and wonderfully unique accent plants to pop into a special spot.
+If you’re an Iris lover, you’re in luck – there are dozens, representing five different species.
+Other dependable favorite flowers include Daylilies, Geraniums, Alstroemeria, Bunchberry, “Wood’s Blue” Aster, Yarrow, Muscari, and Lavender.
 The full list of perennials is much longer.